Will you help us protect the beautiful Coromandel from the toxic gold mining industry?

 Funds raised from this page will go directly to building our organisation's fighting capacity and toolbox to keep the Coromandel the idyllic and relaxing place it is to live and visit.

-Coromandel Watchdog of Hauraki works within Te Aroha to Moehau, or Te Waka o Hauraki to protect this precious place from the toxic hardrock mining industry for over 35 years.
+Coromandel Watchdog of Hauraki works within Te Aroha to Moehau, or Te Waka o Hauraki to protect this precious place from the toxic hardrock mining industry.

 Watchdog is an incorporated society, founded in 1980, and acts as a support group for local communities opposed to gold mining.